Finland joins NATO in major blow to Russia over Ukraine war

 The alliance says it poses no threat to Moscow.

-Alarmed by Moscow's invasion of Ukraine last year, Finland, which shares a 1,340 kilometer (832 mile) border with Russia, applied to join in May, setting aside years of military nonalignment to seek protection under the organization’s security umbrella.
+Alarmed by Moscow's invasion of Ukraine last year, Finland, which shares a 832-mile border with Russia, applied to join in May, seeking protection under the organization's security umbrella.

-"It’s a great day for Finland and an important day for NATO, too,” said Finnish President Sauli Niinisto.
-“Russia tried to create a sphere around them and, well, we are not a sphere.
-I’m sure that Finns themselves feel more secure, that we are living in a more stable world.”
+"Russia tried to create a sphere around them and, well, we are not a sphere.
+I'm sure that Finns themselves feel more secure, that we are living in a more stable world," Niinisto said.

 Kremlin spokesman Dmitry Peskov said Finland's membership reflects the alliance's anti-Russian course and warned that Moscow will respond depending on what weapons NATO allies place there.
 But he also sought to play down the impact, noting that Russia has no territorial disputes with Finland.